Project management system: Definition, use, features, and tools

 Asana - Best for task management

-Asana is a project management system (software) with more emphasis on task management.
+Asana is a project management system (software) with more emphasis on task management and project scheduling.
 Asana’s intuitive interface and flexible project views make it easy for teams to coordinate, delegate tasks, and track progress, fostering collaboration and enhancing productivity.

 While Asana excels in task management, it has a limitation of assigning tasks to only one person.
 Moreover, the higher pricing of Asana has been a source of frustration for many users.